Lone Pine, California: History

 The most important movie filmed in and around Lone Pine is director Raoul Walsh's High Sierra (1941), starring Humphrey Bogart as Roy Earle in the role that moved Bogart from respected supporting player to leading man.
 Cast and crew lodged in Lone Pine, and Walsh shot various scenes in and around Lone Pine.
 For the film's mountain chase scenes, Walsh took everyone to nearby Mt.
 Whitney, where pack mules lugged camera equipment up the mountainside: "filming began just outside Lone Pine ... on August 5, 1940. ...
 On a slope at the side of Mt.
 Whitney, ... a group of twenty men from the studio worked for four days to clear a path so that mountain-trained mules, packing cameras and other equipment, could get up to the shooting area. ...
 Bogart had to run three miles up a mountainside for two days ...
 Walsh ordered all the big boulders removed from the path of [Bogart's] final fall, but the little ones remained, and Bogart complained about that plenty ...
 Bogie especially did not want to trek up that mountain.
 This was the shoot on which Walsh gave him the nickname 'Bogey the Beefer'".
 John Huston wrote the screenplay, and Ida Lupino co-starred.

 Following the Japanese attack on Pearl Harbor, on December 7, 1941, President Roosevelt signed an executive order that required people of Japanese ancestry living along the Pacific coast to be placed into relocation camps.
-One of these camps, Manzanar, was built 7 mi north of Lone Pine.
+One of these camps, Manzanar, was built 9 mi north of Lone Pine.

 Geography

 Lone Pine is situated in the Owens Valley with the picturesque Alabama Hills lying to the west.
 Their unique appearance has attracted many film companies over the years.
-The hills were named in 1862 by Southern sympathisers, commemorating the victories of the Confederate ship CSS Alabama.
+The hills were named in 1862 by Southern sympathizers, commemorating the victories of the Confederate ship CSS Alabama.

 As the crow flies, Lone Pine is 95 mi due east of Fresno.
 However, there is no road crossing the Sierra Nevada to provide access from Lone Pine to Fresno.
 As a result, the closest accessible large city is Bakersfield, nearly 170 mi away.

 According to the United States Census Bureau, the CDP has a total area of 19.2 sqmi, of which 19.0 sqmi is land and 0.2 sqmi (0.94%) is water.